sap-tutorials/Tutorials/tutorials/hana-cloud-hdl-getting-started-3/hana-cloud-hdl-getting-started-3.md

 ---
-title: Load data into Standalone Data Lake in SAP HANA Cloud
+title: Load Data into Standalone Data Lake in SAP HANA Cloud
 description: Learn to load data into tables in a standalone data lake in SAP HANA Cloud using a trial account.
 auto_validation: true
 time: 20